C2MA-workshop/c2ma-tutorials/README.md

 ## Import Notebooks to your Project

 If you have followed the setup step ([https://github.com/C2MA-workshop/c2ma-docs](https://github.com/C2MA-workshop/c2ma-docs)) then you will have a Project ready for the Notebooks to be imported into.

+See [Import test Notebook to Watson Studio](https://github.com/C2MA-workshop/c2ma-docs#import-test-notebook-to-watson-studio) to import all the Notebooks in this github into the same Project used in the setup instructions.